-If you're not a huge tomato fan, you can cut back on them and fill in with other vegetables that have a high water content, such as summer squash, zucchini, eggplant and mushrooms, also add an additional ¼ cup liquid or stock to the vegetables along with the cornstarch to create the glaze.
+If you're not a huge tomato fan, you can cut back on them and fill in with other vegetables that have a high water content, such as summer squash, zucchini, eggplant and mushrooms, also you may need to add an additional ¼ cup liquid or stock to the vegetables along with the cornstarch to create the glaze.
 Leftovers keep well in the refrigerator and make an excellent, simple lunch the next day.
 I top mine with cheese and reheat for about 20 minutes in an individual baking dish until hot.
 Yum!

 Tomato and Vegetable Cobbler